-17 – Time in Business Loan Requirements
+18 Business Loan Requirements - Time in Business

-Whereas, for those who have just started or have only been in business for less than a year, for example, you have not yet had the time necessary to establish any sort of history or pattern when it comes to your ability to run your company and make a go of it.
+Whereas, for those who have just started or have only been in business for less than a year, for example, you have not yet established any sort of history or pattern when it comes to your ability to run your company and make a go of it.

-If you do not qualify via a traditional lender because you haven’t had enough time in business yet, that doesn’t mean that you are totally out of the game.
-Online alternative lenders do not have as stringent requirements and sometimes even lend to those who have only been in business for a year, possibly even less.
+If you do not qualify for financing via a traditional lender because you lack an established business history, that doesn’t mean you are totally out of the game.
+Online alternative lenders have less stringent requirements and sometimes even offer loans to applicants who have only been in business for a year, possibly even less.

 At First Union, we do look at time in business, but we also consider the entire picture.
-All parts of your application are weighted as we decide whether or not to offer you a business loan.
+All parts of your application are weighed as we decide whether or not to offer you a business loan.
 So don’t give up on the idea just because you are a relatively new endeavor.
 Contact us today and let’s talk!